benmvp/bart-salmon/README.md

 An app aiming to maximize likelihood of getting a [Bart](http://www.bart.gov/) seat by suggesting backwards routes (like salmon).
 It's sort of like Waze for Bart.

+> The rationale is that generally the earlier someone gets on a train, the less likely it'll be full.
+So If someone get son a train 2 stops before their normal station, it won't yet have the passengers from the station before nor those trying to get on at their actual stop.
+With less passengers aboard, there is a greater likelihood for a seat.

 ## Technologies used

 Bart Salmon is both a web and native app, aiming to provide a useful service as well as an opportunity to learn new technologies: